 If you saw Manouso on the street you would never guess in a million years that he is a gifted yoga teacher.
-He’s usually dressed in a white polo, the same dad sweater like Fred McMurray in My Three Sons, blue slacks, and non-descript black shoes that tie not slip on.
-It’s easy to describe what Manouso wears because he always wears the same thing.
-He teaches in the white polo and blue bloomers.
+He’s almost always dressed in a white polo, the same dad sweater like Fred McMurray in My Three Sons, blue slacks, and non-descript black shoes that tie not slip on.
+These days he looks more and more like a grandpa because he is one.
+He is a husband, father, and grandfather and often his grandchildren will run into class seeking a hug from their grandfather which he doles out generously.
+His wife Rita often is in the front of class and Manouso will often show his affection for her in sweet and surprising ways considering he takes yoga teaching seriously.
+Manouso wears the exact same thing every time he teaches: the white polo and blue bloomers.
 He wears the same thing so it doesn’t detract from his teaching.
 He grew up in Akron, Ohio and he sounds like it.
 His dad was a hard-working Greek immigrant and a raging alchoholic.
 His mom was died when he was 13 and was ill for years before her death.
 His childhood sucked.
 From a young age he worked with his dad at his dad’s corner store and helped deliver donuts.
 He often spoke for his dad because of his dad’s accent and limited use of the English language.
 Manouso had a gift for remembering all the donut orders and where they were to be delivered and so his dad depended on him.
 He is Greek and was surrounded by a Greek community in Akron.
 He has two older brothers and a younger sister who died of cancer several years ago.
 He has revealed in class that he was sexually molested when he was young.

 He graduated from Ohio state on an academic scholarship.
 He says he reinvented himself in college once he was away from his dad, but he inherited his dad’s work ethic.
 He is a self-proclaimed terrible sleeper and often describes himself as “Aspbergery”.